 You will receive a zip file containing:

 SVG, PNG, JPG, and DXF.
 Cricut users can use the SVG file.
-Silhouette users need to use the DXF file unless you have an upgraded version.
+Silhouette users need to use the DXF file unless they have an upgraded version.

 Download a free leaf shape for leather earrings.